-Step Action 1 Right-click an element on a diagram and choose the option 'Appearance Select an Image Asset' from the context menu.
+Method Action 1 Right-click an element on a diagram and choose the option 'Appearance Select an Image Asset' from the context menu.
 The 'Select Element' dialog displays, showing only Image Asset elements in Packages.
 2. Browse through the model and select the required Image Asset.
-3. Click on the OK button .
+3. Click on the OK button.
 2 Display the diagram containing the model element.
-2. Locate the Image Asset in the Browser window .
+Least the Image Asset in the Provision window.
+2. Locate the Image Asset in the Browser window.
 3. Drag the Image Asset over the top of the model element.
 4. Select the 'Set as Alternate Image' option.